Most couples come in feeling stuck, having the same argument on repeat, growing distant, or carrying a rupture they do not know how to repair.

 Therapy with me is active, genuine, and collaborative.
 I am not going to sit quietly while you figure it out alone.
 I am going to be in the room with you, curious, present, and invested in where we are going together.

 The work we do is experiential and attachment-informed.
-That means we do not just talk about your patterns from a distance, we get close enough to actually feel them, understand them, and begin to shift them.
+We do not just talk about your patterns from a distance, we get close enough to actually feel them, understand them, and begin to shift them.
 We look at where they came from, the good and understandable reasons you developed them, and what it might feel like to try something different.

 We also laugh.
 Because good therapy does not have to be heavy all the time and sometimes the most important moments happen in the spaces between the hard ones.